The recipe of an effective dashboard (data viz)

 Nothing will make your user’s get bored than a dashboard that takes minutes to load.
 With a society suffering from short attention span.
 No body will have time to wait for your heavy queries to get executed.
 Always plan your dashboards and minimize use of many/heavy calculations – most important, before publishing or sharing your dashboard with your users, test to see where queries are taking long to run – and find a solution around that.

 The list can be endless, and different experts will have different opinions regarding this.
 However, practice will always prove more important than the theories.
-And the best way to test what works is by first implementing the ideas – get feedback from users’ and iterate until you get the optimal way of presenting data.
+And the best way to test what works is by first implementing the ideas – get feedback from users’ and iterate until you get the optimal way of presenting you data.

 Thanks for reading.